 The Cost of Custom Fonts

 A typical custom font implementation loads four to eight font files: regular and bold weights in both roman and italic styles.
 At approximately 20-40KB per file after WOFF2 compression, this adds 80-320KB to the initial page weight.
 More importantly, font files block text rendering by default, meaning users see invisible text until fonts have downloaded.
+This is the actual performance problem with custom fonts — not their file size but their render-blocking behaviour.
+A 200KB font file on a fast connection adds milliseconds to load time.
+But invisible text during those milliseconds creates a perceived performance problem that is far worse than the actual delay.

 Strategic Font Loading